-The DCC’s research reports, multimedia storytelling, and overall Documenting Criminalization and Confinement digital archive seek to historicize contemporary systems of criminalization and confinement, chronicle the voices of those most directly impacted, provide resources to public and academic audiences, inform policymakers and journalists, foster community partnerships, promote inclusive methodologies and abolitionist frameworks, and preserve records of the impact of racialized criminalization and mass incarceration for future generations.
+The Carceral State Project’s agenda is to chronicle and challenge the policies and discourses that have propelled criminalization and incarceration, especially in racially and economically vulnerable communities, and to document diverse forms of resistance to the carceral state.
+(For more on how we define the carceral state, please see the main Research Projects page).
+We seek to historicize contemporary systems of criminalization and confinement, chronicle the voices of those most directly impacted, provide resources to public and academic audiences, inform policymakers and journalists, foster community partnerships, promote inclusive methodologies and abolitionist frameworks, and preserve records of the impact of racialized criminalization and mass incarceration for future generations.

 “The struggle for freedom is a struggle not just against cages, but against a society that could have cages.
 Let us look everywhere, so that we can act anywhere.”